-Orchard Camp via Mt Wilson Trail is a 6.7 mile out and back trail located near Sierra Madre, CA that features beautiful wild flowers.
+Orchard Camp via Mt Wilson Trail is a 6.7 mile out and back trail located near Sierra Madre, California that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash